The statement performs a wide variety of date related functions.

 If the statement fails for any reason, the action test state will be set to false and the destination will be emptied.
 When running stepwise and multiple functions are performed, a test state of false implies that at least one failed.
 Upon success the action test state is set to true.

 This statement can be used in conjunction with Scanner statements.
-However, you can only do so when a named variable or a single file is being processed. ie. not when execution is grouped and more than one file is available.
+However, you can only do so when a named variable or a single file is being processed by the statement.
 If the action test state returned is true, the Date Function Scan Offset named variable will contain the offset of the first character not processed.
 This offset can be used with a Substring statement to extract the remainder of a string to be processed.